History and Theology

 The second Vatican Council returned to the great baptismal period of the Church (third-fourth centuries) and reintroduced the traditional ritual for baptism with immersion.
 In addition, baptism of adults again became the norm after which infant baptism was modeled.

-Click here for more specific information about celebrating the Sacrament of Baptism at Mount Saint Peter Parish.
+The following links are provided for those who would like more specific information about celebrating the Sacrament of Baptism at Mount Saint Peter Parish.